ibexa/documentation-developer/docs/guide/project_organization.md

                         Id\Content: 142
 ```

-!!! note "Performance"

 Service container extensions are called only when the container is being compiled,
-    so performance will not be affected.
+so performance is not affected.

-### Project example

-You can see an example of organizing a simple project in the [companion repository](https://github.com/ezsystems/ezplatform-ee-beginner-tutorial) for the [eZ Enterprise Beginner tutorial](../tutorials/enterprise_beginner/ez_enterprise_beginner_tutorial_-_its_a_dogs_world.md).

-### Versioning a project
+## Versioning a project

-The recommended method is to version the whole ezplatform repository.
+The recommended method is to version the whole `ezplatform` repository.